marteinn/Lua-To-Python/README.md

 Its only for getting to know the Python AST so please dont do anything serious with it.

 ## Current status
-- Variable assignments, basic datatypes and comparisons, if statements and while loops are working.
+- Variable assignments, basic datatypes and comparisons, if statements, while loops and functions are working.

 ## Getting started